-As per paragraph 5.9 of the CDS Resolution, specify details on the level of coverage and type of audit undertaken, in accordance with 5.8^4 of the Resolution, and the level of compliance.
+As per paragraph 5.9 of the CDS Resolution, specify details on the level of coverage and type of audit undertaken, in accordance with 5.8 of the Resolution, and the level of compliance.
 In accordance with the Ministerial Directive on the implementation of the CCSBT CDS Requirements, CDS validation and compliance with binding measures of CCSBT are being monitored and examined.
 Also, the NFQS, Korea's CDS validation authorities, cross-checks information on CDS with relevant data such as catch, transhipment and landing records maintained by the FMC and NIFS.
-The NFQS also inspects the landings of SBT occasionally and 17% of SBT landings were inspected in 2020/21 season.
+The NFQS also inspects the landings of SBT occasionally but no inspection took place in 2022/23 season as most foreign vessels with SBT on board entering Korean port were container vessels.

-Changes to sections in Annex 1
+3 Changes to sections in Annex 1

-List any sections of Annex 1 that have changed since the previous year.
+If this is not the first year of completing Annex 1, list any sections of Annex 1 that have changed since the previous year.

-4 Paragraph 5.8 of the CDS Resolution specifies that "Members and Cooperating Non-Members shall undertake an appropriate level of audit, including inspections of vessels, landings, and where possible markets, to the extent necessary to validate the information contained in the CDS documentation."
+&lt;sup>4 Paragraph 5.8 of the CDS Resolution specifies that "Members and Cooperating Non-Members shall undertake an appropriate level of audit, including inspections of vessels, landings, and where possible markets, to the extent necessary to validate the information contained in the CDS documentation."